eplightning/hetzner-k3s-tf-ansible/README.md

   - Both of them at once or none of them.

 - Support for various optional addons:
-    - MetalLB + HCloud IP Floater,
+    - MetalLB + HCloud IP Floater
-    - Contour Ingress Controller,
-    - cert-manager.

 - Support for upgrading and scaling up the master/worker nodes